Genusbiz/docs/developers/defining-an-app-model/security/security-overview-and-review.md

 The Private Grants columns shows the number of permissions granted to individual user accounts.
 If there are only private grants and no permissions granted to any group, the object is private, which is often incorrect.

 In addition to selecting the type of objects to show, and the type of permission to summarize, the columns for individual security groups can be hidden or shown.
-The summary information is updated according to what groups are visible, which can be useful for example by hiding a <span style="FONT-STYLE: italic">System Manager group which may have been granted permissions to all objects.
+The summary information is updated according to what groups are visible, which can be useful for example by hiding a _System Manager_ group which may have been granted permissions to all objects.